Develop in the IDE

 |Command bar||You can enter and run commands from the command bar at the bottom of the IDE.
 Use the rich model selection syntax to execute dbt commands directly within dbt Cloud.
 You can also view the history, status, and logs of previous runs by clicking History on the left of the bar.|

 |Drag and drop||Drag and drop files located in the file explorer, and use the file breadcrumb on the top of the IDE for quick, linear navigation.
 Access adjacent files in the same file by right-clicking on the breadcrumb file.|

 |Organize tabs and files||- Move your tabs around to reorganize your work in the IDE |

 - Right-click on a tab to view and select a list of actions, including duplicate files

 - Close multiple, unsaved tabs to batch save your work

-- Double click files to rename files and tabs
+- Double click files to rename files